-Upload your WordPress database and files
+4. Upload WordPress database and files

 Importing the database

-Start with the database.
-To do this you need to launch phpMyAdmin from your control panel and select the new database from the options on the left.
+First launch phpMyAdmin from your control panel and select the new database from the options on the left.
 Next, open the Import tab from the nav bar.

 Upload your site files